ai2cm/fv3net/workflows/argo/README.md

 Some diagnostics have default chunking which is inserted by the `prepare_config.py` script if no diagnostics are specified.

-WARNING: if `segment-count` is greater than 1, the chunk size in time must evenly divide the length of the time dimension for each diagnostic output.
+WARNING: if `segment-count` is greater than 1, the time chunk size must evenly divide the length of the time dimension for each diagnostic output.

 As a rule of thumb, make sure the size of netCDF outputs is no larger than about